mckadet/Shot_Zone_Efficiency_Mens_Soccer/README.md

-# Shot_Zone_Efficiency_Mens_Soccer
+# Analysis of Offensive Efficiency
-A report of the performance, assessed by possesion termination, by zone on the field.
+A report addressing offensive performance, assessed by possesion termination, by zone on the field for the BYU men's soccer team.
+BYU Soccer Presentation contains the presentation that was delivered at an annual student research conference and to the coaching staff and players.
+Data was collected using HUDL film, an RShiny App, and Excel and analysis was done using common statistical methods.